GaProgMan/OnionArch/README.md

 Pull requests are welcome, but please take a moment to read the Code of Conduct before submitting them or commenting on any work in this repo.

 ## Code of Conduct
-ClacksMiddleware has a Code of Conduct which all contributors, maintainers and forkers must adhere to.
+OnionArch has a Code of Conduct which all contributors, maintainers and forkers must adhere to.
 When contributing, maintaining, forking or in any other way changing the code presented in this repository, all users must agree to this Code of Conduct.

 See [Code of Conduct.md](Code-of-Conduct.md) for details.